docker/docs/content/manuals/admin/faqs/organization-faqs.md

 ### Can I force my organization's members to authenticate before using Docker Desktop and are there any benefits?

 Yes.
-You can [enforce sign-in](../../security/for-admins/enforce-sign-in/_index.md) and some benefits are:
+You can [enforce sign-in](../../security/for-admins/enforce-sign-in/_index.md).
+Somme benefits of enforcing sign-in are:

 - Administrators can enforce features like [Image Access Management](/manuals/security/for-admins/hardened-desktop/image-access-management.md) and [Registry Access Management](../../security/for-admins/hardened-desktop/registry-access-management.md).
  - Administrators can ensure compliance by blocking Docker Desktop usage for users who don't sign in as members of the organization.